hangookminsokchon/SASHIMI/README.md

 SASHIMI (Spatial Analysis for Segmented Histopathology Images using Machine Intelligence) is a tool for capturing spatial cell-cell interactions in histopathology image using spatial summary statistics.

 ## Description
-**SASHIMI** is a computational framework designed to extract quantitative, statistically robust summaries of cell-cell interactions within the tumor tissue architecture.
-Leveraging spatial statistics and point pattern analysis, SASHIMI translates raw cell coordinate data from histopathological images into meaningful scalar and functional descriptors that characterize tissue organization and cellular architecture.
+**SASHIMI** is a web-based framework developed on R and Python for the extraction, vi- sualization, and computation of spatial features in AI-segmented histopathology images, enabling real-time analysis.
+The framework serves as an exploratory and feature-extraction tool, producing two types of outputs from marked point pattern data: (i) graphical visual- izations of functional statistics and (ii) scalar-valued indices.
+Functional outputs capture distance-based spatial dynamics (e.g., Ripley’s K-function, pair correlation function), while scalar outputs summarize spatial autocorrelation and similarity across tissue slides (e.g., Moran’s I, Jaccard index, Summary statistics of persistence diagram).

 ### Key Features